KarKLi/MIGA/readme.md

 MIGA users need to prepare the data by themselve.
 For preparation, divide your dataset into three parts - train, test and validate.
 How to divide?
 Just create three folders on your dataset path: train, test and val.
 Now you can put your images into the folders.
-Notice: Except val folder, train and test folder should NOT be empty when start running MIGA.
+Notice: Unless inference mode, train and test folder should **NOT** be empty when start running MIGA.

 ### II annotation prepartion
 MIGA also need to verify your images' annotation in order to prevent the potential train/inference error.